krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

     some of which are optional.
 See the CONFIGURATION VALUES section below.

-keytab
-    kadmind requires a keytab containing correct entries for the ``kadmin/admin`` and ``kadmin/changepw`` principals for every
-    realm that kadmind will answer requests for.
-The keytab can be created with the :ref:`kadmin(1)` client.
-The location of the keytab is determined by the **admin_keytab** configuration variable (see CONFIGURATION VALUES).

 ACL file
     kadmind's ACL (access control list) tells it which principals are allowed to perform KADM5 administration actions.
 The path of the